ryujinx-mirror/ryujinx/README.md

 ## Compatibility

 You can check out the compatibility list [here](https://github.com/Ryujinx/Ryujinx-Games-List/issues).
+Anyone is free to submit an updated test on an existing game entry; simply follow the new issue template and testing guidelines, and post as a reply to the applicable game issue.

 Don't hesitate to open a new issue if a game isn't already on there!